laffj/my-portfolio/README.md

 #  John Laffey's portfolio
-This is my professional portfolio using AWS and ReactJS
+This is my professional portfolio using AWS and ReactJS with GitHub